Go Ad-Free

 One of the most distinctive symptoms of a COVID infection is loss of the sense of smell.
-A new study of nearly 30,000 American adults has found that about 60 percent of those who had COVID lost their sense of smell during the infection.
+A previous study of nearly 30,000 American adults found that about 60 percent of those who had COVID lost their sense of smell during the infection (Laryngoscope, June 2, 2023).
 In addition, nearly that many also had blunting of their sense of taste.
 In some instances, this complication lingers much longer than other COVID symptoms.
+We discuss the original research below, but first we’ll tell you about new data on the after-effects.

 Recovering the Sense of Smell and Taste: